A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: Models and simulations

 \subsection{GENIEv2}

 In addition to using the latest GENIE, a widely used historical version of the generator is also considered.
 For this GENIE v2.12.10\footnote{Using configuration \texttt{ValenciaQEBergerSehgalCOHRES}.} is used in a similar configuration to GENIEv3 10a.
 As in 10a the Valencia CCQE and 2p2h models are used, and resonant pion production is simulated with the modified Rein-Seghal mode and the FSI is based on an older version of the hA model.
-The primary differences stem from the implementation details of the models, particularly the removal energy and nucleon ejection treatment for CCQE interactions~\cite{geniev304TN} and the tuning and interaction modes considered in the hA FSI~\cite{Dytman:2021ohr}.
+The primary differences stem from the implementation details of the models, particularly the removal energy and nucleon ejection treatment for CCQE interactions~\cite{geniev304TN}, in addition to the tuning and interaction modes considered in the hA FSI~\cite{Dytman:2021ohr}.
+Whilst GENIEv3 should generally be considered an improvement with respect to GENIEv2, we opt to include this older version in our studies due to its past and current widespread use.
+For example, a similar configuration of GENIEv2 was used for the MINERvA collaboration's \lownu analyses~\cite{MINERvA:2016ing,MINERvA:2021mpk}.